quicksilver812/weathermon/README.md

 ## Features

-- Search for weather information by city name
+- Search for weather information by city names
 - Display current temperature, weather description, and city name
 - Show country flag of the searched city
 - Provide additional details like cloudiness, humidity, and pressure